 Menchi Katsu – メンチカツ

-For the juiciest, crunchiest taste and texture sensation there is nothing quite like the amazing Japanese Menchi Katsu!
-It’s actually quite the revelation – learn all about it here…
+For the juiciest, crunchiest taste and texture sensation there is nothing quite like my amazing Japanese Menchi Katsu!
+A delicious crunchy japanese style hamburger with all the flavour and texture you could ever dream of.

-I do love a Japanese Katsu (cutlet).
+I'm a big fan of Japanese Katsu (cutlet).
 I've long been singing the praises of Katsudon and Katsu Curry but the newest member of my Japanese Katsu obsession is the Menchi Katsu!
+A wonderful meat pattie, rolled in panko and deep fried to crisp perfection.

 From Japanese, Menchi Katsu has a roundabout translation of "minced cutlet".
 The cutlet itself is just that, a combination of ground (minced) pork and beef which is seasoned and shaped into patties.
 The real magic happens when those patties are coated in Panko breadcrumbs and deep-fried.
 The results are nothing short of miraculous.
 A crunchy, juicy, soft and crisp taste and texture delight.
 Panko are the king of breadcrumbs - I use them for ALL my breading needs - the larger sized crumb really does make the WORLD of difference when it comes to deep frying.
 The results are a crunchier, more textural experience.